 In 2008, the federal government attempted to address the new recession by sending money to taxpayers.
 It was an excellent idea, but unfortunately, the effort, as I predicted, was far too little and way too late.

-Had it been increased at least ten-fold, it would have put many dollars into the hands of consumers, who would have spend those dollars, thereby increasing business profits.
+Had it been increased at least ten-fold, it would have put many dollars into the hands of consumers, who would have spent those dollars, thereby increasing business profits.
 Given additional profits, the businesses would be motivated to interview and hire additional, qualified people, who in turn would have spent more dollars, and we wouldn’t even be thinking about JG, today.

 I suggest this would be a far better solution to #1 than having some government agency hire anyone — able, unable, qualified, unqualified, smart, stupid — and putting them to work in a job determined, not by the economy but by the government.